Citation, DOI, disclosures and article data

-These tumours were previously also known as subependymal astrocytomas, not to be confused with subependymal giant cell astrocytomas, which are both seen in association with tuberous sclerosis.
+These tumors were previously also known as subependymal astrocytomas, not to be confused with subependymal giant cell astrocytomas, which are both seen in association with tuberous sclerosis.
 They are also considered by some to be variants of ependymomas, with which they may co-exist (see below).

-Supependymomas tend to present in middle aged to older individuals (typically 5th to 6th decades 3).
+Subependymomas tend to present in middle-aged to older individuals (typically 5th to 6th decades 3).
 There is a slight male predilection (M:F 2.3:1) 6,8.
 Rarely there is a genetic predisposition for these tumors 8.

 Typically patients are asymptomatic and small lesions are discovered incidentally.
-In some cases, especially when the tumours are larger, presentation is with symptoms of raised intracranial pressure due to obstructive hydrocephalus.
+In some cases, especially when the tumors are larger, presentation is with symptoms of raised intracranial pressure due to obstructive hydrocephalus.

-The histopathology of subependymomas is distinct comprising of a tumour arising from the subependymal glial layer with low cellularity and no high grade features (no mitoses, Ki-67/MIBI indes > 1.5%, no necrosis).
+The histopathology of subependymomas is distinct comprising of a tumor arising from the subependymal glial layer with low cellularity and no high-grade features (no mitoses, Ki-67/MIBI index <1.5%, no necrosis).
 These lesions are hypovascular.
-Loose pseudorosettes are seen.
-Cells express GFAP 4-6.
-They are WHO grade I lesions (see WHO classification of CNS tumours).
+Loose perivascular pseudorosettes are occasionally seen.
+They are a WHO grade 1 tumor (see WHO classification of CNS tumors) 8.

-Occasionally foci of cellular ependymoma are seen, although the effect on clinical behaviour is unclear 4-5.
-They are graded according to the ependymoma component and not surprisingly behave similarly to the higher grade (ependymoma) component 6.
+Occasionally foci of cellular ependymoma are seen, although the effect on clinical behavior is unclear 4-5.
+They are graded according to the ependymoma component and not surprisingly behave similarly to the higher grade (ependymoma) component 6,8.